Fact-Augmented Lookahead Planning for LLM Agents: Benchmark Method Implementation Details

 \section{Benchmark Method Implementation Details}

 This section provides a detailed overview of the high-level logic for each benchmark method evaluated in our experiments.
 All LLM-based agents (LWM-Planner, ReAct, Reflexion, and ReAct + FEC) utilize a frozen LLM (model \texttt{gpt-4o}).
 LLM interactions are performed via API calls using a common internal utility that supports structured function calling; no LLM weights are updated during experiments.
 The default temperature for LLM calls in planning components (simulation, value estimation) and fact processing is 0.0.
 For ReAct-style thought generation, a temperature of 0.3 is typically used.
 The maximum token output for LLM responses is configured to 8512 tokens.
+A compact implementation-facing specification of the core runtime contract and reported defaults is given in Appendix~\ref{app:reference_impl_notes}.